HoltTechnologyCorporation/lxmlbench/README.md

 Command to run test: `pyton3 runtest.py`

-On new machine you can use this one-line to download and run test:
+On new machine you can use this one-liner to download and run test:
 ```
 curl -s https://raw.githubusercontent.com/lorien/lxmlbench/master/runtest.py | python3 -
 ```